 In 1983, President Ronald Reagan claimed the EEZ in the name of the United States.
 In 1994, all countries were granted an EEZ of 200 miles from their coastlines under the International Law of the Sea.

 Most of the energy the United States gets from the ocean is oil and natural gas from wells drilled on the ocean floor.
 Other energy sources are under development offshore.
-An offshore wind energy project is underway off the coast of Rhode Island and other wind energy projects are under consideration in several other areas off the Atlantic coast.
-Wave energy, tidal energy, ocean thermal energy conversion, and methane hydrates are other energy sources currently under development or exploration.
+America’s first offshore wind energy project, the Block Island Wind Farm off the coast of Rhode Island, became operational in December 2016.
+Other wind energy projects are under consideration in several other areas off the Atlantic coast.
+Wave energy, tidal energy, ocean thermal energy conversion, and methane hydrates are other potential ocean energy sources.

 What is a refinery?